LuoGroup2023/PanTax/README.md

 ```

 ## Running
-* create database only
+* **create database only**
 ```
-sh pantax -f $genome_info --create
+/path/to/PanTax/scripts/pantax -f $genome_info --create
 ```
-You'll need to run `sh pantax -f $genome_info --create`.
-Then you will get reference_pangenome.gfa and some other files in your database directory.
+You'll need to run /path/to/PanTax/scripts/pantax -f $genome_info --create.
+This will generate reference_pangenome.gfa and other files in your database directory.

-Due to the large size of the reference pangenome we constructed for testing, we provide the `genomes_info.txt` used here.
-You need to download these genomes in NCBI RefSeq and modify the actual path of the genome in the `genomes_info.txt`.
-But NCBI RefSeq will make regular adjustments to the database, and we do not guarantee that all of these genomes are in the database.
+Due to the large size of the reference pangenome we used for testing, we provide the `genomes_info.txt` used here.
+You need to download these genomes from NCBI RefSeq and update the actual paths in `genomes_info.txt`.
+Please note that NCBI RefSeq periodically updates their database, so we cannot guarantee that all the listed genomes will be available.
+Building the reference pangenome takes approximately one week with this `genomes_info.txt`.

-* Query with specified database
+* **Query with specified database**
 ```
 # long read
-sh pantax -f $genome_info -l -r $fq -db $db --species-level --strain-level
+/path/to/PanTax/scripts/pantax -f $genome_info -l -r $fq -db $db --species-level --strain-level
 # short read(pair-end)
-sh pantax -f $genome_info -s -p -r $fq -db $db --species-level --strain-level
+/path/to/PanTax/scripts/pantax -f $genome_info -s -p -r $fq -db $db --species-level --strain-level
 ```

 ## options
 ```
-Usage: bash pantax -f genomes_info -s/-l -r read.fq [option]
+Usage: /path/to/PanTax/scripts/pantax -f genomes_info -s/-l -r read.fq [option]
-       paired-end: bash pantax -f genomes_info -s -p -r read.fq --species-level
+       paired-end: /path/to/PanTax/scripts/pantax -f genomes_info -s -p -r read.fq --species-level

 Strain-level taxonomic classification of metagenomic data using pangenome graphs
     General options: